aneldev/dynadux/README.md

 An action is not really dispatched to all reducers and this helps to avoid making monolithic reducers.

 If you want to share data, you should share it through the state and not through dispatched actions.

+### Multiple reducers for an action

+An action can have multiple reducers.
+This is useful in large applications.

+The `reducers` property of the configuration of the Dynadux, accepts a `IDynaduxReducerDic<TState>` or an array of `IDynaduxReducerDic<TState>`.

+The `IDynaduxReducerDic<TState>` is a dictionary object action/reducer function.

+On `reducer` you can assign and array of dictionaries with same keys.

+A common example is, two dictionaries of actions (or more) have the "logout" action.

 ### Dispatch from a reducer